 I am a linguist working as a postdoctoral researcher at the Leibniz-Center for General Linguistics (ZAS) in Berlin, as part of the project DP-Border (PIs: Artemis Alexiadou and Uli Sauerland).
-Before coming to ZAS, I earned my PhD in linguistics at Stony Brook University, specializing in semantics and its interfaces with syntax and pragmatics.
+Before coming to ZAS I earned my PhD in linguistics at Stony Brook University, specializing in semantics and its interfaces with syntax and pragmatics.
 My dissertation, The Mereology of Attitudes, was advised by Richard Larson.
-My theoretical, computational, and experimental research covers such diverse topics as attitudes, modals, events, mereology, measurement, scope, and co-linguistic content (e.g., gestures); for more information, see here.
-My work has been published in the peer-reviewed journals Linguistics and Philosophy, Glossa, and Snippets, as well as the proceedings of Semantics and Linguistic Theory (SALT).
+My theoretical, computational, and experimental research covers such diverse topics as attitudes, modals, events, mereology, measurement, scope, and co-linguistic content (e.g., gestures); for more information, see the research section of this site.
 My Google Scholar profile can be seen here.

 Outside of linguistics, my primary hobby is music.
 I studied composition and jazz piano performance at Williams College, and was working toward a music career before seeing the light and becoming a linguist.
 The music section of this site includes some samples of my work as a pianist, composer, and singer-songwriter.
 I’m also a diehard fan of American football (go Ravens!) and chess.
 My pronouns are he, him, his.